The Bigger, Stronger Opponent in No Gi…

 - How to open even the most stubborn of closed guards, regardless of how strong and muscular your opponent’s legs are,

-- How to safely pull guard against a superior standup wrestler in such a way that his reactions set up and amplify your own sweeps and attacks,
+- How to safely pull guard against a superior standup wrestler in such a way that his reactions set up and actually help your own sweeps and attacks,

-- Have you ever swept an opponent only to have them scramble away?
+- Have you ever been frustrated when you swept an opponent only to have him scramble away?
 Here’s an easy answer to stop that from happening in the future…

-- How to keep your posture in the guard of a bigger opponent, even when he’s determined to break you down and prevent you from passing,
+- How to keep your posture in the guard of a bigger opponent, even when he’s determined to break you down with brute force and prevent you from passing,

-- The seven most essential grips for no gi grappling, and when to use them!
+- The seven must-know grips for no gi grappling, and when to use them!

 - How to blend your gi and no gi grappling so that you’re not wasting your training time developing two entirely different games,